Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 poetry config repositories.companyrepo https://company.repository
 ```

-If we dont feel like writing our username and password each time we publish, using the *config* command we can configure the authentication.
+If we don't feel like writing our username and password each time we publish, using the *config* command we can configure the authentication.
 ```python
 # Save credentials as part of config
 poetry config http-basic.companyrepo username password